-U.S. Res earch Procedures 4 1.
+U.S. Res search Procedures 4 1.
 Which U.S. companies does ISS cover?
 4 2.
 When are proxy analyses issued?
 5 3.
 How can a company get a copy of its proxy analysis?
 5 4.
 Can a company send the ISS proxy analysis to its shareholders or other parties?
-5 5.
-What happens if the proxy analysis contains a factual error?
-5 6.
-ISS has issued a negative vote recommendation on an agenda items.
-What can the company do to reverse it?
-5 7.
-How are corrections/changes to proxy analyses communicated and distributed to ISS clients?
-6 8.
-How close to the meeting can ISS issue a proxy alert and vote recommendation change?
-6 Engagen nent with U.S. Research 1.
-With whom does U.S. Research engage?
+5. What happens if the proxy analysis contains a factual error?
+6. ISS has issued a negative vote recommendation on an agenda items.
+What can the company do to recommendation.
+8. How close to the meeting can ISS issue a proxy alert and vote recommendation change?
+6 Engagei ment with U.S. Research 1.
 2. Can a company discuss its proxy, once filed, with the analyst?
-7 Drafts of Proxy Analyses 7 1.
-Can my company review the ISS analysis prior to publication?
-7 2.
+7 of Proxy Analyses 1. / - / / 2.
 My company was recently added to the S&P 500.
 Are we eligible for the draft review process?
 7 Questio ns on ISS Proxy Voting Guidelines-General 8 1.
-Whom should I contact with questions on U.S. policies?
 2. What can ISS tell us and not tell us about policies?
-8 Questio ns on Specific ISS Proxy Voting Guidelines/Policies 8 Audit-Re elated 1.
-Why did ISS put the "Tax Fees" under "Other Fees"?
-2. What disclosure is needed so that ISS will not add Tax Fees to Other Fees?
-8 Board of Directors 8 Voting o n Director Nominees in Uncontested Elections 8 Board l Accountability 8 1.
+8 Questio ns on Specific ISS Proxy Voting Guidelines/Policies 8 Audit-R elated 1.
+1 2.
+What disclosure is needed so that ISS will not add Tax Fees to Other Fees?
+8 Board o f Directors 8 Voting (on Director Nominees in Uncontested Elections 8 Boar d Accountability 1.
 When does ISS apply the classified board structure policy?
 8 2.
-What modification must be made to a pill that has a dead hand provision to address an ISS withhold red commendation against all nominees for this issue?
-3. What modification must be made to a pill that has a slow hand (modified dead hand) provision?
-4. What if the pill with a dead hand or slow-hand was approved by the public shareholders?
-5. After what date does the policy regarding adoption or renewal of non-shareholder pills apply?
+What modification must be made to a pill that has a dead hand provision to address an ISS withhold re commendation against all nominees for this issue?
+9 3.
+What modification must be made to a pill that has a slow hand (modified dead hand) provision?
+9 4.
+What if the pill with a dead hand or slow-hand was approved by the public shareholders?
+9 5.
+After what date does the policy regarding adoption or renewal of non-shareholder pills apply?
 9 6.
-Why does ISS review annually-elected boards and classified boards differently when they have adopted and СО ntinue to hold a poison pill without shareholder approval?
+Why does ISS review annually-elected boards and classified boards differently when they have adopted and cc ontinue to hold a poison pill without shareholder approval?
 7. What if a company adopts a poison pill before it is public?
-8. What commitment language is ISS looking for concerning putting the poison pill to a binding shareholder vote 9.
-How does ISS calculate "majority of votes cast"?
-10 , , , , , , , , , , , , , , , , , , , , of directors, rather than under the problematic pay practices policy?
+9 8.
+9. How does ISS calculate "majority of votes cast"?
+10 10 D. Why does ISS now consider hedging and pledging of company stock under its policy framework for the election n of directors, rather than under the problematic pay practices policy?
 10